supratikj/Coding-Challenge/QA-Coding-Challenge.md

-# QA Coding Challenge
+# Coding Challenge
+This page consists coding challenge for QA and QA Lead roles at Isentia.

+# Challenge -

-Find three issues on isentia.com and write the automated regression tests that reproduce the failure across one or more browsers.
+Find three issues on Isentia[http://www.isentia.com/] and write the automated regression tests that reproduce the failure across one or more browsers.

 ## Functional requirements